 As you enter the information, you’ll start to notice the leaf icon lighting up with numbers.
 These are called your “hints”.
 The hints are matches from other trees on Ancestry along with documents that may be a possible match for a relative on your tree.
 These hints can get overwhelming and redundant so pace yourself.

-Census Records – Remember that FamilySearch.org has many of these for free, but these will take up a majority of your hints, and it doesn’t hurt to add them to your tree.
+- Census records – Remember that FamilySearch.org has many of these for free, but it doesn’t hurt to add them to your Ancestry tree to hep build new hints.
 However, the information may clash with other information that you obtain.
 A lot of these records are hand written, and they can be difficult for you and the computer to decipher.
 So, spellings, dates, etc. could be inaccurate on the document Also, it may cause you to add duplicate relatives.
 Check your tree often to make sure that you are not adding the same relatives over and over again and instead are just adding information to that relative’s existing record on your tree.

-Family Tree Hints - You can view the information on a relative on another person’s family tree on the site.
+- Family tree hints - You can view the information on a relative on another person’s family tree on the site.
 Look through multiple family tree hints to compare notes (they will list all family tree hints under that person in your “hints” section).
 The information on these trees may conflict so it’s up to you to pull the most accurate information out of each tree (the names and number of children in each family, notable dates, etc.) and include it in your own.
 Again, make sure you don’t add relatives that are already on your tree.
-You don’t want to end up with five cousin Betty’s who died of scarlet fever in 1840 when they were six years old.
+You don’t want to end up with five cousins named Betty who died of scarlet fever in 1840 when they were six years old.

 Ancestry, as well as other sites, also have the option of taking a DNA test to determine your countries of origin.
 This test can be pricey so it’s best to wait for a special deal on this too.
 Certain holidays and weekends will trigger a sale so if you’re registered on the site, you’ll eventually get notified of a deal on the DNA kits.